pyepics/pyepics/doc/overview.rst

 :func:`caget`
 ~~~~~~~~~~~~~

-..  function:: caget(pvname[, as_string=False[, count=None[, as_numpy=True[, timeout=None[, use_monitor=True]]]]])

-  retrieves and returns the value of the named PV.

-  :param pvname: name of Epics Process Variable.
-  :param as_string:  whether to return string representation of the PV value.
-  :type as_string:  ``True``/``False``
-  :param count:  number of elements to return for array data.
-  :type count:  integer or ``None``
-  :param as_numpy:  whether to return the Numerical Python representation for array data.
-  :type as_numpy:  ``True``/``False``
-  :param timeout:  maximum time to wait (in seconds) for value before returning None.
-  :type timeout:  float or ``None``
-  :param use_monitor:  whether to rely on monitor callbacks or explicitly get value now.
-  :type use_monitor: ``True``/``False``

-The *count* and *as_numpy* options apply only to array or waveform
-data.
-The default behavior is to return the full data array and convert to
-a numpy array if available.
-The *count* option can be used to explicitly
-limit the number of array elements returned, and *as_numpy* can turn on or
-off conversion to a numpy array.
+.. autofunction:: caget

-The *timeout* argument sets the maximum time to wait for a value to be
+Note that the `timeout` argument sets the maximum time to wait for a
-fetched over the network.
-If the timeout is exceeded, :func:`caget` will
+value to be fetched over the network.
+If the timeout is exceeded,
-return ``None``.
-This might imply that the PV is not actually available,
+:func:`caget` will return ``None``.
+This might imply that the PV is
-but it might also mean that the data is large or network slow enough that
+not actually available, but it might also mean that the data is large
-the data just hasn't been received yet, but may show up later.
+or network slow enough that the data just hasn't been received yet,
+but may show up later.

-The *use_monitor* argument sets whether to rely on the monitors from the
+The `use_monitor` argument sets whether to rely on the monitors from the
 underlying PV.
 The default is ``True``, so that cached values will be
 used.
 Using ``False`` will make the each :func:`caget` explicitly ask the
 value to be sent instead of relying on the automatic monitoring normally